 They’re a great way to showcase your new home and begin feeling more comfortable in it.
-The style and activities included in the party are dependent, of course, upon personal preference and the new homeowner’s idea of fun.
+The style and activities you include in the party are dependent, of course, upon personal preference and your idea of fun.
 You can serve alcohol, cakes, and small snacks.
 Or you can order pizza and watch a movie.
-The ideas are endless, but ideally, you will partake in a fun activity that you and your friends and family will enjoy.
+You can even break out the cards for an exciting game of blackjack.
+The possibilities are endless.

 One of the most popular housewarming party games is a home scavenger hunt.
 As the host, you can create a list of items around your house that your guests have to find.
-You can challenge your friends and family individually or allow them to form teams.
-Whoever finds all the items on the scavenger hunt first is the winner!
+Challenge your friends and family individually or encourage them to form teams.
+Whoever finds all the items on the list first is the winner!

 Another fun housewarming game is room memory.
 Divide your guests into teams, then send them into a room of your house and let them observe the space for a minute or two.
 When the time is up, the teams have to make a list of everything in that room.
-The longest correct list is the winner!
+The team with the longest (correct, of course) list is the winner!

-Board games, word games, house bingo, and Pictionary are perfect for housewarming parties!
-Anything that involves teamwork and includes a home theme is excellent for a housewarming and makes your party fun and memorable!
+Board games, word games, house bingo, and Pictionary are perfect for housewarming parties.
+Anything that involves teamwork and includes a home theme is excellent and creates a fun, memorable party.